-PSHE and RSHE are taught in discrete curriculum time once every two weeks, delivered by class teachers or teaching assistants.
+PSHE and RSHE are taught in discrete curriculum time once a week.
+Lessons are delivered by class teachers or teaching assistants.

 There is an element of PSHE in pastoral care and the school will ensure that the PSHE and mental health lead work together to ensure that pupils feel comfortable indicating that they may be vulnerable and at risk.